Film and video editors use creative and technical skills to assemble recorded raw material into a finished product, suitable for broadcasting

 Additional tasks may include:

-You may also carry out online editing duties which involve finalising technical aspects such as correcting faulty footage, grading and colouring, and adding special effects.
+- online editing - depending on your role you may also finalise technical aspects such as correcting faulty footage, grading and colouring and adding special effects.

-A film/video editor position isn't typically an entry-level job.
-You'd usually start at a lower-paid level, possibly as a runner where salaries could be around the national minimum wage.
-You may then progress to assistant editor where you'd get paid a bit more, before reaching the full editor post.
+A film/video editor is not an entry-level job and it's normally necessary to start at a lower-paid level, possibly as a runner, where salaries could be around the national minimum wage.
+You may then progress to assistant editor where you could expect to earn more, before reaching the full editor position.

 Income figures are intended as a guide only.